CSaratakij/RotateMe/README.md

 # RotateMe
-- The game for Godot Community GameJam at Dec 2016/Jan 2017 (Theme : "Two Button")
+- The game that first intent to participate Godot Community GameJam at Dec 2016/Jan 2017 (Theme : "Two Button").
+But sadly, I can't finish this game on time.

 # License
 - MIT